mac-comp381/wordy/docs/2-compiler.md

 …but the way you run a Wordy program using the **compiler** is like this:

-    Wordy code → Wordy compiler → Java compiler → run Java
+    Wordy code → Wordy compiler → Java compiler → run Java bytecode

 Isn’t that second way more complicated?
 What is the advantage?
 Ah, just wait!

 ## Some context

-This part of the assignment will require implementing the `compile()` method for each AST class, much as you overrode `doRun()` and `doExecute()` to implement the interpreter.
-The difference is that this time, the methods you’re writing will not actually _run_ any of the code; their job is only to _generate text_.
-Remember, you are translating Wordy code into Java code.
+This part of the assignment will require implementing the `compile()` method for each concrete AST class, much as you overrode `doRun()` and `doExecute()` to implement the interpreter.
+The difference is that this time, the methods you’re writing will not actually _run_ any of the code; their only job is to _generate text_.
+(Remember, you are translating Wordy code into Java code.)

-There are two things that will help you understand your job here:
+There are two things that will help you understand how to write this code:

-First, you will generate the code using a `PrintWriter` variable named `out`.
+1. You will generate the code using a `PrintWriter` variable named `out`.
 How do you use it?
 It looks a lot like using `System.out`: there are `print()` and `println()` methods.
-The difference is that instead of printing to the ouput console, you are “printing” to a `String`.
+For example, you can say `out.println("some string literal")` or `out.print(someVariable)`.
+The difference is that instead of printing to standard out (i.e. the thing that shows up in the ouput console in your IDE), you are “printing” to a `String`.

-Second, that Java code you generate is only the body of a single method.
-What you generate will go inside a larger Java class.
-The code to generate that larger class is already implemented, and you can see it in `WordyCompiler` if you want all the ugly details, but there is really just one thing you must understand: your generated Java code will have access to a Java variable named `context`, and it will have one Java instance variable for each variable your Wordy code mentions.
+2. All the Java code you’re generating with the code you add will be the body of a single method, inside a larger Java class.
+The code to generate that larger class is already implemented for you.
+You can see it in `WordyCompiler` if you want all the ugly details, but there is really just one thing you must understand: your generated Java code will have access to a Java variable named `context`, and it will have one Java instance variable for each variable your Wordy code mentions.
 Thus the Wordy variable `x` becomes `context.x` in the compiled output.

 Putting it all together, suppose you have this Wordy code as input:

     Set x to y plus 1.

-Your `compile(PrintWriter out)` methods on various AST nodes would use calls that look like `out.print("+");` (for example) to output Java code something like this:
+Your `compile(PrintWriter out)` methods on various AST nodes would use calls that look like `out.print(" + ");` (for example) to generate Java code something like this:

     context.x = (context.y + 1.0);